aklimchu/aklimchu/README.md

 👋 Hi, I’m Andrei :)
 👀 I’m interested in Software Development, Systems Development and Cloud Engineering
-👨🏻‍💻 Now I study at [Hive Helsinki](https://www.hive.fi/) coding academy
+👨🏻‍💻 I have completed the Common Core at [Hive Helsinki](https://www.hive.fi/) coding academy
-🌱 I’m currently working with C and C++
-💼 I have a background in engineering consultancy sales
+🌱 I’m currently working with C, C++, Python and Javascript 💼 I have a background in engineering consultancy sales
 💞️ I’m looking for an opportunity in a company where I can improve my skills